 The National Institute for Health and Welfare (THL) produces massive amounts of important information.
-The challenge was how easily this information could be found.
-How should you present and bring forward information so that people will find it?
+The challenge was to make this information to be better found.
+How to present and bring forward information so that people can find it?

-We chose the visualisation of information and user-centred design as a solution.
-We also involved THL’s experts in the process of producing visualisations.
-We organised a two-day boot camp, whose participants visualised information to make it impactful.
+We decided to focus on the visualisation of information and user-centred design, and involved THL’s experts in the process of producing visualisations.
+We organised a two-day boot camp whose participants visualised information to make it impactful.
 About 20 THL experts from different fields participated in the boot camp.
 In addition, THL’s internal communication actively documented the entire boot camp onto THL’s intranet and social media.

 The teams were trained in pitching and they presented their prototypes to the entire THL at the boot camp’s culminating Open Doors event.
 A jury comprised of THL’s experts and the users of the knowledge produced by it chose the winner, who received 10,000 euros for executing their prototype.
 Other prototypes have also begun to be implemented after the boot camp.